thepenguinmaster/idl-md-sample/lab-1/content.md

-# *Lab 1* Deploying TEST and Configuring Virtual Machines
+# *Lab 1* Deploying and Configuring Virtual Machines

 **Objective: Create and prepare a virtual machine for use**